HHN/UNIFY_UNISYNC_CLIENT/README.md

-# HNUnisync.de - Synchronizing ILIAS Courses with Matrix Rooms
+# hnunisync.de - Synchronizing ILIAS Courses with Matrix Rooms

 **HNUnisync.de** is a web application designed to streamline communication and collaboration for educational institutions by synchronizing **ILIAS** (a popular learning management system) courses with **Matrix** communication rooms.
 The tool automates the process of syncing enrolled students from ILIAS into Matrix rooms, creating a seamless integration between course content and collaborative discussion environments.